2022 CWIMS Annual Fall Retreat

-This event is open to people of all gender identities who are University of Minnesota faculty, staff, students and/or community members.
+This event is open to people of all genders who are University of Minnesota faculty, staff, students, and/or community members.

 - 2020 Fall Retreat